davidecaroselli/jsonthis/README.md

 Jsonthis is the perfect TypeScript library to convert your models to JSON objects.
 It supports custom property serializers, conditionally-visible properties, and much more.

-Jsonthis is also the perfect companion to the [Sequelize](https://sequelize.org/) ORM library.
+Jsonthis is also the perfect companion to the [Sequelize](https://sequelize.org/) ORM library!
+To learn more, check out the [Sequelize support](#sequelize-support) section.

 ## Getting Started